 Sentience Mosaic hosts live online debates where a variety of topics related to animal sentience will be discussed.
 Details of our next debate are below, take part in the current debate if it is live, or alternatively set an email reminder.
 Debates and comments are moderated by the Sentience Mosaic editors to ensure they run smoothly and efficiently.
 Unfortunately we cannot guarantee that every question will be posted.
 Once a debate is completed it will move to our past debates archive, where it will be available to read.

-Global Issue: Agriculture
+Global Issue: Biomedical research, Veterinarian

-Join us on the 22nd September 2014 at 3pm (
+Join us on the 6th November 2014 at 2pm (UK time)

 Humans and dogs share a long history; dogs are considered the first animals to be domesticated.
 It is believed that humans and domestic dogs have co-habited for over 10,000 years.
 In recent years, research has shown that dogs have similar brain mechanisms to humans when processing social information, particularly emotive sounds such as a baby crying.
 Other research has demonstrated that dogs have evolved to read and understand human facial expressions.
 If dogs are able to understand their owner’s emotional states, could this have implications for their welfare?